howtographql/howtographql/content/backend/graphql-scala/1-getting-started.md

 </Instruction>

 Our server extends an `App` trait so SBT can find it and run when you'll use `sbt run` command.
-When there are more such files in your project, SBT will ask you which one you want to run.
+All the an `App` does is implementing a `main` function which is default entry point when executed.
+In case there are more such files in your project, SBT will ask you which one you want to run.

-At point 2, there is defined port number we want to use, choose what you want if proposed `8080` doesn't work for you.
-The main point of the file is `val route` definitions.
-For now, in all cases, server responds with simple text to prove it's working, but no worries, you will change this value in the near future.
+At point 2, there is defined port number we want to use, you could choose it during project initialization.

 What is worth pointing out here: In our example I use [Spray JSON](https://github.com/spray/spray-json) library for marshalling and unmarshalling JSON objects, but it isn't obligatory for you.
-You can use whatever JSON library you want, but in such case you have to change dependencies.
-[On this page](http://sangria-graphql.org/download/) you can find what JSON libraries Sagria can play with.
+You can use whatever JSON library you want.
+[On this page](http://sangria-graphql.org/download/) you can find which JSON libraries Sagria can play with.

 ### Database configuration